Updated June 2021: the NAMI Burn-E (Viper) earns a spot on our fastest electric scooters leaderboard.

 Top Speed: 54 mph | 1/16th mile: N/A | 0 – 30 mph: N/A

-NOTE: 54 mph speed reported from several 3rd party sources
+NOTE: 54 mph top speed reported by several 3rd party sources

 Top Speed: 56 mph | 1/16th mile: N/A | 0 – 30 mph: N/A